 These are made in a variety of materials depending on the price and durability you wish to install.
-At Rockefeller Cosmetic Dentistry, we offer gold, composite resin, and porcelain dental onlays.
+At Rockefeller Cosmetic Dentistry, we offer gold, composite resin, and ceramic dental onlays.
 Each of these has their own benefits and disadvantages — most of which can last over 30 years when properly cared for.
 Depending on the size of your filling and the material you and your dentist select, your onlay or inlay could be the long-lasting treatment option you need to keep smiling well into the next several decades!

 Onlays or inlays can replace the worn out amalgam restorations.
 Depending on the material used, onlays and inlays can provide a more natural-looking restoration.
-The porcelain and composite resin dental inlays can be matched in shade to the natural tooth, blending seamlessly with the surrounding teeth.
+The ceramic and composite resin dental inlays can be matched in shade to the natural tooth, blending seamlessly with the surrounding teeth.
 In addition, amalgam restorations tend to expand or contract with changes in temperature.
 This can cause the tooth to weaken or even fracture.
-Porcelain onlays and inlays change size or shape in response to temperature change, which makes them a more long-term and durable solution.
+Ceramic onlays and inlays change size or shape in response to temperature change, which makes them a more long-term and durable solution.

 The only real difference between onlays and inlays is the position of the cavity being filled (and subsequently the placement of the cover).
 Onlays are used to cover larger areas that include the tooth’s biting surface, while inlays fill smaller regions between the cusps at the center of the tooth.
 Oftentimes dentists call onlays “partial crowns” since they, like full crowns, cover a large portion of the tooth’s surface and provide longer-lasting support than fillings do.